 An individual will have 15 days to submit the PRRA starting from the day that they accepted the opportunity to apply for the PRRA.

-The CIC officer reviewing your application will consider whether the definitions of persecution described in Geneva Convention can be applied to your PRRA application.
+The IRCC officer reviewing your application will consider whether the definitions of persecution described in Geneva Convention can be applied to your PRRA application.
 Such definitions are:

 - Risk of torture; and